fairDataSociety/fdp-play/README.md

 # This spins up the environment without Bee nodes
 $ fdp-play start --without-bees

+# Or start a fairOS instance that will use the Queen Bee node.
+$ fdp-play start --fairos

 # This will clean the containers before start (fresh) and tries to pull the latest images from the Docker repository (pull)
 $ fdp-play start --pull --fresh